 (click to open/close)

-Come and join us for this unique event, during which the Scottish work winning community will have a chance to benchmark its bid and proposal capabilities – in real time.
+This is another chance to join us for this very different event, during which you will have a chance to benchmark your bid and proposal capabilities – in real time.

 This really is a must-attend event for anyone interested in assessing and improving their approach to retaining and winning business.